 If you are reading this because one or both of us are deceased be sure to request CERTIFIED death certificates from the mortuary, at least [specify number] copies.
 You will need to have a certified death certificate for each account and send one to the Office of Personnel Management to report the death and start [enter spouse name] survivor’s annuity, to change asset registrations for up to [enter number of stocks, mutual funds, etc.; owned] or more individual stocks that we own, and for insurance payments, etc.

 I compiled a check list in section two of this binder to help you through the major steps that will need your attention.
 I also prepared key forms that you must submit to the Office of Personnel Management upon my death so that [enter spouse name] will continue to receive a government annuity and be able to pay bills, etc. I’m sure I missed things that will need to be taken care of, however, I believe I covered most of the major areas that will need attention to insure [enter spouse name] receives her annuity and that you will be able to change registration and ownership for key assets.

 There are two books that I have that you can use to help you through this process, “Plan Your Estate” and “The Executor’s Handbook.”
 They are located [specify location] .
 They can answer many of your questions.
 Also, the Wills and Trusts have instructions with them in the back of the documents for executors.

 Add a personal closing – (Sample follows)

 I know this all sounds impersonal and calculated.
-We must plan to insure that our heirs receive what [enter spouse name] and I have worked a lifetime to accumulate.
+We must plan to ensure that our heirs receive what [enter spouse name] and I have worked a lifetime to accumulate.
 I compiled this information because I wanted to make this trying time easier for the ones I love.
-This may be a difficult time but life does go on and I wanted to smooth the way even in death. [enter spouse name] and I want you to enjoy your lives and our intent was to make life a little less hectic for you and our future grandchildren.
+This may be a difficult time but life does go on and I wanted to smooth the way even in death. [enter spouse name] and I want you to enjoy your lives and our intent was to make life a little less hectic for you and our grandchildren.